destefma/react-nextjs-template-defaultsite/README.md

-This is a Website for Gastro Business.
+This is a template for default Business Websites with Login Function.
 Created with React, Next.js & TailwindCSS.

 ## Getting Started